-Depreciation expenses related to property and equipment were RMB4,886, RMB10,380 and RMB7,390 for the years ended December 31, 2017, 2018 and 2019, respectively.
+Depreciation expenses related to property and equipment were RMB4,886 and RMB 10,380 for the years ended December 31, 2017 and 2018, respectively.

-For the year ended December 31, 2018, the Group recognized an impairment of RMB8,481 to write off certain assets which will not be used due to the termination of its unmanned retail shelves business.
+For the year ended December 31, 2018, the Group recognized an impairment of RMB8,481 to write off certain assets which will not be used due to the cease of unmanned retail shelves.
 The revenue and cost associated with this business has been immaterial.